 The cornerstone of these regulations—and therefore, the source of many of the struggles and challenges that companies face—are individual requests for access to the information that a business or organisation has on them.
 Recently, London-based pharmacy Doorstep Dispensaree became the first UK organisation to be penalised for failing to comply with the GDPR.
 Among their violations was a lack of information provided to the Data Subjects (violating Articles 13 and 14), resulting in a fine of £275,000.

-What is a DSAR?
+What is a DSAR (Data Subject Access Request)?

 A key feature of privacy regulations is that they allow individuals to see what personal information of theirs that organisations have stored.
 These requests, known as Data Subject Access Requests (DSAR), require an organisation with data on an individual to produce that information and allow for remediation, usually in the form of deletion.